malt-r/vulkanalia-tutorial/doc/vulkan.md

 this feature"
 - it could be, that the queue-families, which support drawing, do not overlap with those which support presentation

+## swapchains ##

+- There is not default framebuffer
+- We need some object to own the buffers to render to -> swapchain
+- basically a queue of images to render and draw to and is used for synchronizing presentation and rendering with refreshing of the screen
+- not all devices support rendering (server GPUs), so swapchain support is implemented in an extension (vulkanalia::vk::KhrSwapchainExtension)
+- availability of a presentation queue implies support of swapchains

+### details of swapchain support ###

+- just checking, if swapchains are supported is not sufficient
+- Also needed:
+	- basic surface capabilities (min/max number of images in swapchain, min/max/ width & height)
+	- surface formats (pixel format, color space)
+	- available presentation modes

+Choosing right settings for the swapchain
+- surface format (color depth)
+- presentation mode (conditions for swapping images to the screen)
+- swap extent (resolution of images in swapchain)

+#### presentation modes ####

+Immediate:
+- images submitted by app are transfered to screen immediately -> may cause vertical tearing

+FIFO:
+- store fixed amount of images in a queue, if queue is full, app needs to wait
+- screen refreshing moment also known as "vertical blank"
+- is the only mode, which is guaranteed to be supported

+FIFO-relaxed:
+- like FIFO, but if the app is late, presentation won't wait for the next vertical blank to transfer the image to the screen but will draw it immediately on arrival (may cause tearing)

+Mailbox:
+- like FIFO, but app won't wait on full queue, but instead render images as fast as possible and swap last image with the latest one (also known as 'triple buffering')
+- draw frame as fast as possible without tearing and reduced latency
+- consumes more energy than FIFO

+#### swap extent ####

+- resolution of swapchain images (almost always exactly equal to resolution of window we are drawing to)
+- some window manager allow for deviation of this (indicated by `current_extent` set to max value of u32)